Aahil Khan

-Aahil Khan is an Indian model and actor (born 4 June 1989), who made his Bollywood debut from movie Dear Dia, which was a remake of Kannada movie Dia.
-He had already raised fame in Television industry by playing 'SARTAJ' in Beti – Ghar ka Ujala.
+Aahil Khan is an Indian model and actor (born 4 June 1989), who works in Hindi television and films.
+He started in Beti – Ghar ka Ujala.

 Career

 Aahil Khan is from Lucknow, Uttar Pradesh.
 He started modelling at a young age before moving into acting.
-Later he started doing acting in Television and did a Doordarshan TV show Beti Ghar Ka Ujala in lead.
-Colors TV show Mahakali – Anth Hi Aarambh Hai gave him recognition in Television industry and then he, then turned to film actor by featuring in the film Dear Dia.
+Later he started doing acting in television and did a Doordarshan TV show Beti Ghar Ka Ujala in lead.
+Colors TV show Mahakali – Anth Hi Aarambh Hai, gave him recognition in television industry and then he, then turned to film actor by featuring in the film Dear Dia.